Over 50% of Australians have private health insurance—even though Medicare provides us with one of the best public healthcare systems in the world.

-Plus buying private hospital cover can help you save on Australian Government levies and surcharges.
+Plus the Australian Government has introduced a number of different measures over the years—including a rebate, a loading and a surcharge—all aimed at encouraging more people to go private.
 See What’s it all going to cost? to find out more about the money side of things.

-So if you’re after peace of mind, shiny white teeth and savings on tax, private health insurance is a smart choice.
+So if you’re after peace of mind, shiny white teeth and spending less on government levies and surcharges, private health insurance is a smart choice.

 Covers all or some of the costs of hospital treatment as a private patient (in both public and private hospitals) including doctor’s charges and hospital accommodation.

 Covers treatments generally not available under Medicare, including dental, optical, physiotherapy, chiropractic and natural therapies.

 You can purchase hospital only insurance, extras only insurance, or combined hospital plus extras cover.

 As a general rule, the more expensive the health cover you choose, the more hospital procedures and extras treatments will be included and the more money you’ll get back when you claim.

 Needs change depending on things like lifestyle, life stage, health issues and financial situations.
 That means that a single 30-year-old looking for basic hospital and extras cover will have a different list of requirements to a young couple planning on having their first child.